-This may cause a plague of fungal infection among a certain type of tree in a given area; however, it is also possible for trees to host the fungi without showing signs or symptoms of disease.
+This may cause a plague of fungal infection among a certain type of tree in a given area; however, it is also possible for trees to host the fungi without showing signs or symptoms of soil-borne diseases.

 What Sorts Of Trees Are Most Susceptible?

 Below is a short list of highly susceptible trees.
 It is very important to note that some of these trees are only susceptible in certain settings.

 For this reason, some species listed both in this list and on the list of trees hardy against fungal infection.
 In these cases, adjustments in abiotic environment make all the difference.